 Everybody talks about Gyoza Lou, but it's for a good reason: the cheapest yet yummy dinner you'll get in Tokyo.
 Don't be impressed by the line in front, the queues run quickly.
 We tried both the grilled and steamed gyozas, but would only order grilled next time.
 Gyozas are presented with a bowl of rice and a light soup.
 For the perfect sauce, act naïve and ask the waiters to get the mix for you, they'll make it just perfect.

-Tokyo has amazing sushi ranging from all prices, but taking it as a general rule, every nigiri piece is around half price, for the quality, you’ll get for instance in Barcelona.
+Tokyo has amazing sushi ranging from all prices, but taking it as a general rule, every nigiri piece is around half price, for the quality, you'll get for instance in Barcelona.
 Which means for us to be in tuna heaven *wink*.
-For the Kaiten (moving belt) experience try the Heiroku Sushi in Harajuku, and for sets and (gigantic) pieces go to Shibuya’s Umegaoka Sushi no Midori.
-Also we loved Sushizanmai that has the advantage of being open 24h/7; when we came from Disneyland later at night we were able to round our day eating a delicious tuna set here.
+Our favorite is the Katsumidori sushi on the 8th floor of the SEIBU building in Shibuya.
+For the Kaiten (moving belt) experience in Harajuku try the Heiroku Sushi, and for sets and (gigantic) pieces go to Shibuya's Umegaoka Sushi no Midori.
+Also we like Sushizanmai that has the advantage of being open 24h/7 and lots of locations; when we came from Disneyland later at night we were able to round our day eating a delicious tuna set here.

 - Hattiffnat Café

 Hattiffnat is a category in itself!
 It's a café built in what looks likes a kids' tree house, the naïf colorful decorations add to the fairytale look.
 Please don't leave without trying their matcha latte, it's incredible & with the cutest latte art.
 They also serve lunch, I loved my curry rice menu.
 Next door they also have a cute tiny store selling their trademark plastic cups and independent artists designs.